cpapdotcom/usx-javascript-style-guide/README.md

     ```

   <a name="functions--signature-invocation-indentation"></a>
-  - [7.15](#functions--signature-invocation-indentation) Functions with four or less arguments may be on a single line unless the character column count exceeds 175.
+  - [7.14](#functions--signature-invocation-indentation) Multiline function arguments should be used when it improves readability or when the character column count exceeds 175.
 Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself.

     ```javascript
     // bad